urban-malaria/Ilorin_manuscript/README.md

 Field visits to 188 settlements across both wards led to the decision to focus on Are 2.
 Out of 73 settlements assessed here, thirteen were earmarked for ITN scale-back.

 ## Impact
 This mixed-methods approach provides a strategic framework for optimizing ITN de-prioritization in urban settings.
-It sets a precedent for addressing complex health issues through collaborative, evidence-based strategies.
+It sets a precedent for addressing complex health issues through collaborative, evidence-based approaches.

-## Contributing
-Contributions to this repository are welcome.
-Please read our `CONTRIBUTING.md` file for guidelines on how to contribute.

-## License
-This project is licensed under the `MIT License`.
-See the `LICENSE` file for more details.

 ## Contact
 - For any inquiries or contributions, please contact: Ifeoma Ozodiegwu, Assistant Professor @ Loyola University and Principal Investigator at the Urban Malaria Project via iozodiegwu@luc.edu